mhallsmoore/qstrader/README.md

 # Current Features

 * **Open-Source** - QSTrader has been released under an extremely permissive open-source MIT License, which allows full usage in both research and commercial applications, without restriction, but with no warranty of any kind whatsoever.
+Thus you can use it at home to carry out retail trading or within a quant fund as a basis for your research and/or order management system.

 * **Free** - QSTrader is completely free and costs nothing to download or use.